Mercedes-Benz 5G-Tronic transmission

-5G-Tronic is Mercedes-Benz's trademark name for its five-speed automatic transmission, starting off with the W5A 580 and W5A 330 (Wandler-5-Gang-Automatik bis 580 oder 330 Nm Eingangsdrehmoment; converter-5-gear-automatic with 428 or 243 ft·lb maximum input torque; type 722.6) as core models.

-Abstract

-The 5G-Tronic (model W5A 330 and W5A 580 · type 722.6) is an electronically shifted 5-speed overdrive automatic transmission with torque converter lock-up (typically in gears 3, 4 and 5) and 2-speed for reverse.
-In all applications this transmission is identified as the New Automatic Gearbox Generation One, or NAG1.
+5G-Tronic is the unofficial name given by car enthusiasts to Mercedes-Benz's 5-speed automatic transmission type 722.6.
+It was produced from 1996 to 2020 in different variants as converter-5-gear-automatic transmission (Wandler-5-Gang-Automatik).
+The core models W5A 330 and W5A 580 are for engines up to 330 Nm or 580 Nm maximum input torque.
+The W5A 280 and W5A 300 were built for commercial vehicles, the W5A 400 for off-road applications (RWD and 4X4), and the W5A 900 (up to 1000 Nm) for V12-applications.

-It replaced the older 4-speed 4G-Tronic transmission-family and its 5-speed derivative, and was replaced by the significantly more complex and cost-intensive 7-speed Mercedes-Benz 7G-Tronic (model W7A 700 · type 722.9) transmission with 11 main components, introduced in 2003.
-Due to its high torque capacity (up to 1000 Nm) and lower cost, it was still retained for turbocharged V12 engines, four-cylinder applications and commercial vehicles for almost a decade.
-It is still being built for niche applications (e.g. Sprinter with petrol/CNG M111 engine, Jeep Wrangler, etc.).
+This fourth-generation transmission by Mercedes-Benz replaced the older 4-speed 4G-Tronic transmission-family and its 5-speed derivative, and was replaced by the much more complex and costly 7-speed Mercedes-Benz 7G-Tronic transmission (model W7A 700 · type 722.9) introduced in 2003.
+Due to its high torque capacity and lower cost, it was retained for turbocharged V12 engines, 4-cylinder applications and commercial vehicles for almost a decade.
+Production ended in 2020 with niche applications like Sprinter with petrol/CNG M111 engine and Jeep Wrangler.